Todd Rokita’s anti-Louis Farrakhan resolution spurs call to condemn Trump instead

 Mr. Rokita accused the “liberal media elite” of muzzling the Farrakhan flap, saying, “If this happened to a Republican, if there was some meeting like this, we wouldn’t last a day in office.”

-“It’s ridiculous that I even had to introduce this resolution,” Mr. Rokita said Friday on Fox’s “Tucker Carlson Tonight.”
+“It’s ridiculous that I even had to introduce this resolution,” Mr. Rokitasaid Friday on Fox’s “Tucker Carlson Tonight.”
 “It’s an easy question.
 Do you condemn anti-Semitism?
 And the modern Democratic Party can’t answer the question.”

 The Washington Times Comment Policy